 If I was doing a quick, ultralight Cape Wrath Trail starting from Fort William now, I’d probably just carry the book, a compass and my phone with the GPX files.
 But that’s easy for me to say, I know the way.
 Maps give a better understanding of the landscape and you don’t have to keep asking other walkers lame questions like ‘what’s that mountain?’ and ‘is that the sea?’
 Too much information is better than too little, especially as the CWT passes through remote country, much of it rough and trackless, and none of it is waymarked.
 Personally I hope it stays like that.

-On the downside, the original WalkHighlands directions are far too wordy for practical use on the trail, so I had to spend a long time editing them into a concise format suitable for laminating.
+On the downside, the original WalkHighlands directions are far too wordy for practical use on the trail.
+I had to spend a long time editing them into a concise format suitable for laminating.
 I’ve raised this with them but they’re unrepentant, and they don’t want me to make my edited version available to you, sorry.
-Perhaps they envision us using their directions ‘live’ on the trail via some kind of magical mobile Internet, rather than printing them out.
-Ahahahahaha.
-Still, they’re a great resource that must have taken a lot of effort to create, are actively maintained and are provided free of charge, so ‘thank you WalkHighlands’, I say.
+Still, they’re a great resource that must have taken a lot of effort to create, they’re actively maintained and are provided free of charge, so ‘thank you WalkHighlands’, I say.

 Ideally you want to reach the Highlands in mid-May before the midges, but the SNT is a long hike and spring is cold in Scotland especially at night, so your time window for lightweight backpacking is short.
 I set out on April 11th and was at Cape Wrath on May 18th just as the first few midges were emerging.
 I was exceptionally lucky with the weather but still had to trudge through snowstorms and on more than one morning I awoke in a tent full of ice.